ClintonReynolds/Social-Network/README.md

 ![License](https://img.shields.io/badge/license-MIT-brightgreen)

 ## Description
-A scalable and modular RESTful API for a social networking platform, built using **TypeScript** and Mongo_DB designed with extensibility and performance in mind.
+A scalable and modular RESTful API for a social networking platform, built using node.js, express and Mongo_DB designed with extensibility and performance in mind.
 This backend service allows users to create profiles, post updates, follow other users, and interact via likes and comments.

 ## Table of Contents